bmaxdk/graphSLAM/README.md

 ## Nonlinear Constraints
+For nonlinear models in SLAM, most motion and measurement constraints are nonlinear, and must be linearized before they can be added to the information matrix and information vector.
+Therefore, apply the same procedure in the EKF Localization to linearize nonlinear constraints for SLAM.

+### Linearizing Constraints
+A linearization of the measurement and motion constraints is

 $g(u_{t}, x_{t-1}) ≃ g(u_{t}, μ_{t-1}) + G_{t}(x_{t-1} - μ_{t-1})$

 $h(y_{t}) ≃ h(μ_{t}) + H_{t}^{i} (y_{t} - μ_{t})$

+To linearize each constraint, $\mu_{t-1} or \mu_{t}$ to linearize.
+Apply only the motion constraints to create a pose estimate,[x_{0},...,x_{t}] , and use this primitive estimate in place of $\mu$ to linearize all of the constraints.
+Then, once all of the constraints are linearized and added to the matrix and vector, a solution can be computed as before, using $\mu = \ohm^{-1} ξ$